 COVID-19 Screening and Reporting Tool

-Given the unique nature of the programs at the OU Health Sciences Center campuses in Oklahoma City and Tulsa, our health care mission, and our patient populations, this screening requirement is an important effort we can implement to stop the spread of COVID-19.
+Given the unique nature of the programs at all OU Health Sciences Center locations, our health care mission, and our patient populations, this screening requirement is an important effort we can implement to help stop the spread of COVID-19.

 If you need assistance accessing the online screening tool with your OU/OUHSC assigned login and password, please contact your campus IT Help Desk.